isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-03-04-post-Response by MOS Murali Pillai at the Committee of Supply Debate 2025.md

 51. Mr Chairman Sir, in conclusion:

 </p><p style="margin-left: 40px">
-(a) 2M spoke about the importance of the law and legal processes on achieving good outcomes for Singapore – underpinned by the rule of law.
+(a) 2M spoke about the importance of the law and legal processes on achieving good outcomes for Singapore – underpinned by the rule of law.</p>

 </p><p style="margin-left: 40px">
 (b) He also spoke about our efforts and approach to growing the economy, even as Singapore faces challenges in this turbulent external environment.
-We will strengthen our legal framework to be business-friendly and forward-looking, especially in the areas of IP, dispute resolution and debt restructuring and insolvency.
+We will strengthen our legal framework to be business-friendly and forward-looking, especially in the areas of IP, dispute resolution and debt restructuring and insolvency.</p>

 </p><p style="margin-left: 40px">
-(c) Furthermore, 2M outlined our moves to grow the capabilities of law firms and legal professionals – through adoption of LegalTech, facilitating access to overseas markets and uplifting all areas of the profession to grow new competencies.
+(c) Furthermore, 2M outlined our moves to grow the capabilities of law firms and legal professionals – through adoption of LegalTech, facilitating access to overseas markets and uplifting all areas of the profession to grow new competencies.</p>

 </p><p style="margin-left: 40px">
 (d) Then, he spoke about Enforcement Mechanisms in Family Justice and Civil Enforcement; as well as helping the most vulnerable in our society access the legal system.
-He also provided an update on the Community Disputes Management Framework.
+He also provided an update on the Community Disputes Management Framework.</p>

 </p><p style="margin-left: 40px">
-(e) Lastly, he announced our celebration of the 200th anniversary of the establishment of Singapore’s modern legal system.
+(e) Lastly, he announced our celebration of the 200th anniversary of the establishment of Singapore’s modern legal system.</p>

 </p><p style="margin-left: 40px">
-(f) I have covered SLA’s efforts to optimise the use of State assets to meet changing needs and developments on the Digital Conveyancing Portal; our efforts to maintain a robust and balanced IP regime that supports creativity and innovation, as well as ensuring that the legal profession uses GenAI safely and responsibly; new legislation to enhance protection for the vulnerable online; updates on the Protection from Harassment Court; implementation of reforms on Personal Bond; and leveraging technology for access to justice while preventing a digital divide.
+(f) I have covered SLA’s efforts to optimise the use of State assets to meet changing needs and developments on the Digital Conveyancing Portal; our efforts to maintain a robust and balanced IP regime that supports creativity and innovation, as well as ensuring that the legal profession uses GenAI safely and responsibly; new legislation to enhance protection for the vulnerable online; updates on the Protection from Harassment Court; implementation of reforms on Personal Bond; and leveraging technology for access to justice while preventing a digital divide.</p>

 {:start="52"}
 52. Together, these form the foundations of our shared public life.
 Laws are made together, and made legitimate, in this House, but it is only in the living and working out of these rules, that we as a country, give them life.
 Thank you.